 While inflation is expected to rise after last year’s lows, it will likely be transitory.
 Sunil Krishnan explores what this means for the economy, yield curves and equity markets.

-A robust multi-asset strategy depends on three factors: built-in responsible investment, strong portfolio construction and dynamic management
+A robust multi-asset strategy depends on three factors: built-in ESG integration, strong portfolio construction and dynamic management

 The FCA’s latest ‘Financial Lives’ survey report offers a deep insight into the ‘state of the nation’ and what we could do as an industry to move the dial.

 Green bonds are one of the more visible sides of the increasing interest in environmental, social and governance (ESG) impacts on investing.
 The events of 2020 appear to have only accelerated this trend.

 After the brutal sell-off in the first quarter of 2020, equity markets embarked on a rally which was to confound even the most optimistic expectations.

 ESG considerations are integrated as part of our approach multi‐asset investing.
 Shane O’Brien, Senior Investment Director at Aviva Investors, explains how consistent engagement with a well‐known UK financial institution led to a positive commitment on climate change.

 Schroders latest research re-opens the price/value debate.
 Advisers are reporting potential clients do not recognise the need for advice and are not prepared to pay much for it.
 Can an FCA paper assist?

 Research and statistics – are they newsworthy or do they just reconfirm what we would have guessed anyway?

 This guide is designed for you to share with your clients who might be concerned with levels of volatility in markets during these unprecedented times